 You may be able to get both the Child Disability Allowance and the Disability Allowance for the same child.

-We also have the Modification Grant that helps with the costs of special equipment you may need at work, or changes to your workplace so it’s easier for you to work.
-To get this you must have a disability that’s likely to last at least six months.
-You won’t qualify
+We also have the Modification Grant that helps with the costs of special equipment you may need at work, or changes to your workplace so it's easier for you to work.
+To get this you must have a disability that's likely to last at least 6 months.

-If you have dependent children, you may be able to get the New Employment Transition Grant to help with your costs if you lose income in your first six months of working.
-This grant can help if you were on a parent rate of benefit before you started working and you miss out on income in your first six months of working because:
+If you have dependent children, you may be able to get the New Employment Transition Grant to help with your costs if you lose income in your first 6 months of working.
+This grant can help if you were on a parent rate of benefit before you started working and you miss out on income in your first 6 months of working because:

 - you, your partner or child are sick or

 - you have problems with your childcare arrangements.

 If you have dependent children aged 16 to 17 years living away from home to go on a tertiary or training course, you may be able to get this to help with their living costs.